mbrydak/strefa-ngo/development/docs/docs/github-configuration.md

 ## Code owners

 `CODEOWNERS` is a file that allows us to specify people who need to be added as reviewers to every pull request containing changes in a particular domain.
 As the project is currently in an initial phase, there are not too many code owners specified.
 Looking into the future, we plan to add a separate code owner for each package and each domain of the app.

+## Renovate

+We're using [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) to update our dependencies every Friday at 3 AM automatically.